Manage and resolve an incident

 For more details about how to initiate an incident, and the different ways you can do this, see Initiate an incident.

-Once you've initiated your incident, you can review and update its details in the Incident Console.
-The Incident Console displays the key information about the incident, and includes the details that were entered when the incident was initiated (like summary, description, status, and severity).
+Once you've initiated your incident, you can review and update its information in the Incident Console.
+The Incident Console displays the key details about the incident, and includes the overview information that was entered when the incident was initiated (like summary, description, impacted services, status, and severity).
 Other details are automatically created (like the incident ID, which is assigned either automatically by xMatters or another system as part of a flow, or manually by the initiator), but some can be edited.
 For example, by default the impact duration starts when the incident was initiated and ends when the incident status is changed to Mitigated (or the Resolved status, if you bypass Mitigated), but you can change this to match the actual impact duration.

 The Incident Console also includes links to any collaboration channels, who is responsible for specific roles, any resolvers who were notified or have engaged, and a timeline that shows any status updates, responses, details, comments, or additional notes received during the incident.

-We can edit the details of our incident by clicking Edit next to the information we want to change, or by selecting a new value from a drop-down menu.
+We can edit our incident by clicking Edit next to the information we want to change, or by selecting a new value from a drop-down menu.

-Here, we've updated the severity from Medium to Critical, the status from Open to In Progress, and updated the incident owner (by default, this is set to the user who initiated it).
+Here, we've updated the severity from Medium to High, the status from Open to In Progress, and updated the Incident Commander.
+By default, the Incident Commander resolver role is set to the user who initiated the incident.

 If you'd like to learn more about what specific details mean and how to edit them, see Update incident details.

-The resolvers section of the Incident Console shows which users have been notified, what their response was, and if they're engaged in the incident resolution process.
-If groups or dynamic teams were targeted when the incident was initiated, the names of any users who have responded will also be visible here.
+The Resolvers section of the Incident Console shows who the Incident Commander is, which resolvers have been notified, their response, and if they're engaged in the incident resolution process.
+If groups were targeted as resolvers, the names of any users who have responded will also be visible here.

 As our incident progresses, this section reflects who is actively engaged in the incident resolution process.